-- The person has new signs and symptoms since his last appointment.
+- The person has new signs and symptoms since his or her last appointment.

-- The person has questions or concerns about his condition or care.
+- The person has questions or concerns about his or her condition or care.

 When should I seek immediate care?

-- The person asks you to bring him to his caregiver or nearest hospital.
+- The person asks you to bring him or her to his or her healthcare provider or nearest hospital.

-- The person feels like hurting himself or someone else.
+- The person feels like hurting himself or herself, or someone else.

 - The person feels pain that is not relieved with pain medicines.

-- The person feels that he cannot cope with his condition.
+- The person feels that he or she cannot cope with his or her condition.